UMONS-GFA/bdas/doc/timeline.md

 ## 2014
 * November
-  * 2014-11-15 - Reset DAS R013, synchronized clock and set integreation period to 15 seconds (OK)
+  * 2014-11-15 - Reset DAS R013, synchronized clock and set integreation period to 15 seconds / improved client2.py / backup of cronlog tostart with a empty log (OK)
   * 2014-11-12 - Create network "edas 2" with 2 USC / Replace the Brainboxes converter (RS-485/ Ethernet converter) with a laptop / Reconditionning of DAS R013 and connection to edas 2 network / Serial download of DAS R007 R009 R010 R013 / Test of download through the network (repeated FF problem) to compare with serial download (OK, AW, CB)

 * October